Menu

 4. Executive Board

-• Ensure management continuity is properly provided.
-Approve appropriate compensation and benefit policies and practices.
+• Ensure Association management continuity is properly provided.
+Annually evaluate the performance of staff and approve appropriate compensation and benefit policies and practices.

 BOARD TERM AND MEETING SCHEDULE

-• Participation in Association related meetings such as member events, lobby day, etc. is strongly encouraged.
+• An annual all day in person strategy planning session is held in the fall.
+Participation in Association related meetings such as member events, lobby days, etc is strongly encouraged.

 CONNECT